Largan Precision

-Largan Precision Company Limited or Largan Precision (Chinese: 大立光電股份有限公司) is a Taiwanese company with its headquarters in Xitun District, Taichung City.
+Largan Precision Company Limited or Largan Precision (Chinese: 大立光電股份有限公司) is a Taiwanese company with its headquarters in Nantun District, Taichung City.
 The company manufactures optical lens modules and optoelectronic components, which are mainly used in scanners, cameras, digital cameras, multi function product, LCD projectors, phone lenses, rear projection TVs, and optical mice.

 Largan Precision is the world's biggest supplier of smartphone camera lenses and accounts for 30 percent of the global market share.
-It is one of the "nation's biggest supplier" for Iphone's camera lenses along with Foxconn Interconnect Technology and Guangyao Technology.
+It is one of the "nation's biggest supplier" for iPhone camera lenses along with Foxconn Interconnect Technology and Guangyao Technology.

 History

 The company was founded in 1987 by Tony Chen and Scott Lin and went public on the Taiwan Stock Exchange on 11 March 2002.

 Scott Lin, one of the co-founders, took the suggestion of his friend Jong Huang, Chairman of Premier Technology, to try to shift the production focus to lighter and thinner lenses instead of glass lenses, which are comparatively heavier and thicker, becoming a significant Apple Inc. components supplier.

 In 2001, the company was certified as compliant with ISO 9001.
 It was merged with Largan Optronic Co., Ltd. A year later, Largan Precision went public on Taiwan Stock Exchange (TWSE).
 They developed a projector zoom lens, a VGA lens used in mobile phones, and 3.0 Megapixels 3x zoom digital camera lens.
 At that time, the company was ranked #2 by profit rate, #92 by net profit after tax, and #141 by revenue growth rate.

 As of 2016, Largan Precision is headquartered in Taichung City's Precision Machinery Innovation Technology Park.
-They have also purchased nearby ands and plan to centralize their production line.
+They have also purchased nearby lands and plan to centralize their production line.